In this article, I have mentioned 5 surprising yet sweet video game facts that you should know about.

 The COVID-19 pandemic is forcing almost everyone to stay inside our homes.
 Due to the lockdowns and quarantines imposed by governments all over the world, a lot of people are waiting it out inside their homes.
 Boring as it sounds, but we all have to comply to prevent the spread of the virus.
 Thankfully, we have technology with us to keep us company during these trying times.

 One of the best ways to pass the time is by playing video games.
-Whether you’re on a mobile phone, a console, or a PC, there’s no shortage of excellent games you can play.
+Whether you’re on a mobile phone, a console, PC, or just seeing what kind of retro gaming nostalgia you can conjure up from The Old School Game Vault, there’s no shortage of excellent games you can play.
 For the mobile platform, you have smartphones that can play multiplayer games like Mobile Legends and PUBG Mobile.
 For the PS4, Xbox, and Nintendo, you have exclusive games on each platform.
 The PC also has its fair share of awesome games such as Dota 2 and Starcraft II.

 Alternatively, games and platforms aren’t just what makes the video game industry great.
 The franchises and stories involved in the gaming industry also have their fair share of stories and facts that intrigue many readers and gamers alike.
 With that said, here are some of the most interesting video game facts that you should know about: